 I started What The Fab back in 2012, and since then I’ve been blown away with how much the influencer landscape has changed.
 While I’d hoped and dreamed that some day this could turn into my full time gig (and hustled on it nights and weekends), I couldn’t have imagined all of the exciting opportunities that would come my way, all because I decided to launch my own blog (first on Tumblr, then Blogger, and now WordPress) eight years ago.

 I pour my heart and soul into creating content for What The Fab, and my goal (beyond just adding a bright spot to your Instagram feed) is to inspire you to live a little bolder, and a little fuller every day.
 Especially during such difficult times where I feel like every time I check my phone there’s a new notification about something that angers me or breaks my heart, I think we could all use a little lift and escapism.
-While I do keep things light and inspirational on What The Fab, occasionally you’ll see me dive into deeper issues, because at the end of the day this is my platform, and I firmly believe that you can be of both substance and style.
+While I do keep things light and inspirational on What The Fab, occasionally you’ll see me dive into deeper issues (for example, catch Elle’s feature on a Google protest and my participation and thoughts on it here), because at the end of the day this is my platform, and I firmly believe that you can be of both substance and style.

 Frequently Asked Questions

 Fresh out of grad school, I started working at a boutique communications consulting agency here in San Francisco, as a Marketing Manager.
 I’d always wanted to start a fashion blog, but never really knew how.
 Working in marketing taught me how to manage an editorial calendar, do basic HTML coding, set up URLs and redirects, and also helped hone my writing skills.
 Since I finally had all the tools I needed to start a blog, I figured I had no excuse not to!
 And so, What The Fab was born.

 What did you do at Google?